Updated: August 2023

 While a high-powered mod with advanced technology and features may look and sound cool, for many vapers the bells and whistles of these devices aren’t needed.

-A lower-powered, less feature-rich pod or pod mod device such as the Vaporesso GTX GO 40 can still provide you with a satisfying vape, with versatile features such as adjustable airflow and wide coil resistances, just at a much lower price.
+A lower-powered, less feature-rich pod device such as the Vaporesso Xros 3 Mini can still provide you with a satisfying vape, with versatile features such as adjustable airflow, just at a much lower price.

 The way you vape can also impact your vape-related spending.
 Choosing a Mouth-to-Lung (MTL) vaping style can save you money in the long run compared to Direct-Lung (DL) vaping.
 (Confused about these terms?
 See MTL vs DL for more information.)